fureyc/municipal-water-demand-forecasting/README.md

 ### Recent demand is the forecast anchor

 Previous-day demand is the dominant feature under both tree gain and out-of-fold SHAP importance.
-Two-day demand, seven-day demand and short rolling means provide additional information about the recent level.
+SHAP helps explain the model's forecasts by measuring how much each feature tends to influence its predictions; using out-of-fold observations makes this a check on behavior outside the data used for fitting.
+Two-day demand, seven-day demand and short rolling means provide additional information about the recent demand level.

 ### Calendar information provides context